YSKAA423/Diamond_Price_Predictor_FastAPI_Docker/README.md

 - Access the API at `http://localhost:8000`.

-  Note: The model (.joblib) has been compressed in order to push it to GitHub decompress the model and make sure it exists in the same directory as the code and dockerfile.
+  Note: Due to file size limitations on GitHub, the model file isn't included here.
+Pulling the pre-built Docker image (docker pull yskaa/diamond_price_predictor:1.0) is the recommended setup method for ease of use, as it avoids the need for the model file.
+For those who prefer building the image manually, the model file will need to be placed in the directory after downloading from an alternative source (link coming soon).

 ### 2. Local Setup (Without Docker)